Sithistorian/Boilerplate2/README.md

 # Boilerplate2

-This is a boilerplate for Vue, Express, and MongoDB using Mongoose
+This is a boilerplate for Vue, Express, and MongoDB using Mongoose but without Vue-Cli

 # Instructions